Boeing/config-file-validator/SECURITY.md

 # Reporting Security Issues

-The config-file-validator team and community take security bugs in the config-file-validator seriously.
+The config-file-validator admins and community take security bugs in the config-file-validator project seriously.
 We appreciate your efforts to responsibly disclose your findings, and will make every effort to acknowledge your contributions.

 To report a security issue, please use the GitHub Security Advisory ["Report a Vulnerability"](https://github.com/boeing/config-file-validator/security/advisories/new) tab.